Alfredo3232/web-scripts/README.md

-# webScripts
+# Web Scripts

-This a collection of my personal webScripts using a web browser extension called ViolentMonkey similar to TamperMonkey or FireMonkey.
+This a collection of my personal Web Scripts using a web browser extension called ViolentMonkey similar to TamperMonkey or FireMonkey.
 Feel free to adjust my scripts to your liking.

 ## Explanation